jameslboro/james-jarman-portfolio/project-eCommerce-Target/README.md

 ---

-## 6. Geospatial and Regional Insights
+## **Section 6.
+Geospatial and Regional Insights**

-This section uncovers how geography influences e-commerce performance — including where orders are concentrated and whether rural or urban areas face longer delivery times.
+This section uncovers how geography influences e-commerce performance—including where orders are concentrated and whether rural or urban areas experience longer delivery times.

+It addresses the following business questions:
+- What is the distribution of orders across Brazilian states?
+- Do rural or urban areas tend to have longer delivery times?

 **Full SQL script for all Geospatial and Regional Insights questions can be found [here](./sql/06_geospatial_and_regional_analysis.sql).**